EaseApp/web-backend/README.md

 Action - the operation that was performed
 Path - the location in which the data was affected Data - the data that is now stored in that path

+## Example Application

+To see an example of Ease in action, check out the Ease [web chat repo](https://github.com/EaseApp/chat-repo).
+To see it running live, check it out [here](http://easeapp.github.io/chat-demo/).